OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Symbolic Execution

 Symbolic execution is a very useful technique to have in your toolbox, especially while dealing with problems where you need to find a correct input for reaching a certain block of code.
-In this section, we will solve a simple Android crackme by using the Angr binary analysis framework as our symbolic execution engine.
-An overview of Angr and its installation instructions has been covered previously in "[Android Basic Security Testing](0x05b-Basic-Security_Testing.md "Android Basic Security Testing")" chapter.
+In this section, we will solve a simple Android crackme by using the [Angr](0x08-Testing-Tools.md#angr) binary analysis framework as our symbolic execution engine.

 The target crackme is a simple [Android license key validation](https://github.com/angr/angr-doc/tree/master/examples/android_arm_license_validation "Android license key validation") executable.
 As we will soon observe, the key validation logic in the crackme is implemented in native code.
 It is a common notion that analyzing compiled native code is tougher than analyzing an equivalent compiled Java code, and hence, critical business logic is often written in native.
 The current sample application may not represent a real world problem, but nevertheless it helps getting some basic notions about symbolic execution that you can use in a real situation.
 You can use the same techniques on Android apps that ship with obfuscated native libraries (in fact, obfuscated code is often put into native libraries specifically to make de-obfuscation more difficult).